-- Social responsibility during Covid-19
+Social responsibility during Covid-19

 When Covid-19 was confirmed as a global pandemic in March 2020, Aldar reacted immediately.
 A special business continuity taskforce was set up to ensure a consistent response across our diverse businesses.
 A hotline has been established to respond to employee and contractor concerns, specifically ensuring safe working and transportation conditions, as well as repatriation support for contract workers (working closely with the Indian Embassy).
-For direct employees, we have enabled working at home by supplying the right technologies (including Wi-Fi where required) to ensure people feel fully supported to continue their role committed in March 2020 to assist tenants, homebuyers, students and business partners weather the immediate pandemic crisis.
+For direct employees, we have enabled working at home by supplying the right technologies (including Wi-Fi where required) to ensure people feel fully supported to continue their role.